ASU-CodeDevils/docs.codedevils.org/public/sundevilsync/README.md

 (i.e. links and description).

 ## Membership Roster
-Mange memberships, update/add positions, and send messages to all members by using the [Rosster management tool](#/sundevilsync/email) available through the [action center](https://asu.campuslabs.com/engage/actioncenter/organization/codedevils/).
+Mange memberships, update/add positions, and send messages to all members by using the [Roster management tool](/sundevilsync/roster) available through the [action center](https://asu.campuslabs.com/engage/actioncenter/organization/codedevils/).

+See [our roster management documentation](/sundevilsync/roster) for more information.

+## About
+Publicly display information about the organization on SunDevilSync such as contact information, links to external/social sites, and targeted audiences.

+See [our About documentation](/sundevilsync/about) for more information.

 ## CampusLabs Engage API
 CampusLabs provides an [Engage API](https://asu.campuslabs.com/engage/api/swagger/ui/index) to programmatically obtain